okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 Adding any of these Identity Providers allows users to sign in to your application using their credentials from a specific Identity Provider.

 ## Benefits of using Okta to manage Identity Providers
-You could connect your application directly to an Identity Provider (for example, using an SDK to add a button).
+You could connect your application directly to an Identity Provider (for example, using an SDK to add a button for **Sign in with Google**).
 However, using Okta as the user store for your application and letting Okta manage the Identity Provider connections has some benefits:

 * **No custom code:** Your application only needs to talk to Okta, and Okta does the rest.